joseio/GH-Site-CodeSimilarity/index.md

 PC1 = ` bool s0 = a[0] > a[1]; bool s1 = s0 && a[2] > a[1]; return 5`

 The above expression for`s1` would get split into two terms, which in many cases is undesirable.
-Fixed this bug by not splitting up preamble expressions.
+Fixed this bug by not splitting up preamble expressions.g